-- F.1.b.2.b.
-A minimum of sixteen (16) additional weeks must consist of clinical training under the direct supervision of one or more Supervising Diplomates (other than referred to in F.1.b.2.a)) or individuals with ACVIM Associate status, in the Specialty of Large Animal Internal Medicine, Small Animal Internal Medicine, Cardiology, Neurology or Oncology.
-These Diplomates are not required to be certified in the species (small animal or large animal) that pertain to the resident's program.
-This training can be done: - b-i) As defined blocks of time, such as formal rotations on a specialty service; or - b-ii) On an individual case basis.
+- b-i) As defined blocks of time, such as formal rotations on a specialty service; or - b-ii) On an individual case basis.
 For example, a resident on a large animal medicine service and supervised by an internist could receive supervision from a Cardiologist regarding management of specific cases.
 Such supervision by the Cardiologist would partially fulfill this requirement.
 The determinations of equivalency between case quantity and time spent is the responsibility of the Resident Advisor. - F.1.b.2.c.
 The remaining thirty six (36) weeks should consist predominantly of clinical training in large animal internal medicine or in related areas, not necessarily under direct supervision of an ACVIM Diplomate.
-Some time may include assigned rotations in related clinical fields such as dematology, ophthalmology, surgery, theriogenology, emergency medicine and critical care, clinical nutrition, clinical pharmacology, or anesthesiology.
+Some time may include assigned rotations in related clinical fields such as dermatology, ophthalmology, surgery, theriogenology, emergency medicine and critical care, clinical nutrition, clinical pharmacology, or anesthesiology.
 The required 40 hour (1 week) experience with a radiologist and 40 hour (1 week) with a pathologist or clinical pathologist can be included in these weeks.
 Some time may include non-clinical responsibilities such as writing, studying, or teaching Vacation time and time for attendance at meetings should also be included in this 36-week period.
 However, non-clinical activities should account for no more than 12 weeks of these 36 weeks. - F.1.b.3.
 If the one hundred four (104) week clinical training program is not continuous, it must be arranged in blocks of time no less than two (2) weeks per block and a minimum total of twelve (12) weeks per year.
 Consequently, if the candidate completed the minimum of twelve (12) weeks training per year, a total of eight (8) years would be required to complete a program with the remaining eight (8) weeks considered to be vacation and meeting time. - F.1.b.4.
 The resident must spend the equivalent of at least forty (40) hours direct contact during the residency with a Board-certified veterinary radiologist interpreting radiographs, learning and evaluating the results of special imaging techniques, and attending radiology rounds and/or seminars. - F.1.b.5.
 The resident must spend the equivalent of at least forty (40) hours direct contact during the residency with a Board-certified veterinary clinical pathologist or anatomic pathologist evaluating clinical pathologic findings, reviewing cytologies and biopsies, and attending clinical pathologic conferences and/or seminars.